Yemen opposition asks West to freeze Saleh assets

 Opponents of Saleh, who earned U.S. backing by presenting himself as a vital partner in the West's counter terrorism strategy, say he has deliberately let militants expand their foothold in the south to convince the international community only he can keep al Qaeda's Yemen-based wing in check.

-In continued sporadic violence in the north, a suspected suicide bomber killed a Shi'ite rebel and wounded three people in a car bombing on Sunday, an official from the rebels, known as Houthis, told Reuters.

-The attack in the northern province of al-Jawf came days after the rebels and the opposition Islah party agreed a truce.
-There have been clashes between Islamic militants and the Houthis as well as fighting between the rebels and tribesmen loyal to the Islamist opposition Islah party in the region.

-(Reporting by Mohammed Ghobari and Mohammed Mukhashaf; Writing by Isabel Coles, editing by Rosalind Russell)
+(Reporting by Mohammed Ghobari and Mohammad Mukhashaf; Writing by Isabel Coles, editing by Rosalind Russell)